 - Service Options: Does the vendor offer service options that meet your needs?

-- Training: Does the vendor offer appropriate training and what costs are associated with that training?
+- Training: Does the vendor offer appropriate training?
+What costs are associated with that training?